 Join us for an early Family Service as well as a late-night meditative service, both with wonderful hymns, choral music, and a traditional candle-lighting ceremony

-We look to Easter as a time of renewal, rebirth, and rememberance.
-Children especially enjoy Easter services with a nontraditional twist on traditional Easter activities.
+We look to Easter as a time of renewal, rebirth, and remembrance.
+Children especially enjoy Easter services with a non-traditional twist on traditional Easter activities.

 Flower Communion – May